 Note: As cited in the Details section below, veterans who seek counseling "strictly related to adjustments from service in a military combat environment" do not have to report this counseling for the purposes of security clearances.

-For managers: Your EAP is your ally in fostering a high-performance organization by providing:
+Your EAP is your ally in fostering a high-performance organization by providing:

 - Coaching - how to refer employees to EAP, have difficult performance conversations, handle difficult employees, be a better manager